kalomano/AlexaGoogleGPT-RaspberryPiCompatible/README.md

 # AlexaGoogleGPT-RaspberryPiCompatible
-A different kind of Alexa which uses GPT-3 to answer, I'm sure that in a no longer future this would be in every home (in my case is just a kind of DEMO).
+A different kind of Alexa which uses GPT-3 to answer, I'm sure that in a no longer future this will be in every home (in my case is just a kind of DEMO).
 Using key word "Alexa" to record the question and key word "Blueberry" to get the answer.
 Examples of use below.

 ![DALL·E 2022-12-19 17 59 57 - Alexa AI, CPU, Digital art (1)](https://user-images.githubusercontent.com/73484962/208480464-7f7f630b-7a8b-436e-a50c-619728e5cfdd.png)